software-students-fall2023/1-specification-exercise-pnw/README.md

 ## Stakeholders

 Interviewed: Brian Fraynd, Roberto Aguilar (Both NYU students).

 Goals/Needs:

   -Find a place to eat, study, etc. at NYU.

   -Be able to find a quiet place to a study.

   -Be able to find a dining hall that doesn't have such a long wait.

   -Be able to identify such places in a quick, easy, and straightforward manner.

 Problems/Frustrations:
   -In need of a quiet place to take an online class, or have a call or interview, but can't find an available space in time.

-  -Need to eat, but there is only a short time to do so before the next class -No way to know whether a given dining hall/study space is too crowded at a given point in time (without physically going there).
+  -Need to eat, but there is only a short time to do so before the next class.

+  -No way to know whether a given dining hall/study space is too crowded at a given point in time (without physically going there).

   -It's a waste of time to have to go looking around for an available study space, or to have to go to a dining hall only to find that there's a line that's too long, especially when you're in a hurry.

 ## Product Vision Statement